Chief Financial Officer (CFO) Job Description Template

 Additionally, Mark Freebairn says that "a successful chief financial officer must be able not only to see the risks and opportunities behind the numbers.
 But to act as a strategic business partner to the CEO."
 And goes on to say, "Doing that well requires strong leadership, excellent communication, and team-building skills."

 Below are sample requirements for the chief financial officer job.

 - Bachelor’s Degree or MBA in Finance preferred.

 - 5+ years of previous experience in an executive finance role.

 - Must be a Certified Public Accountant.

-- Must have previous experience with investor relations.
+- Required to have previous experience with investor relations.

 - Must have previous experience managing a finance team.